-The story of Roberto Clemente is not just a baseball biography; it is a modern epic of a man who carried the dignity of an entire island on his shoulders and gave his life in the service of others.
+The story of Roberto Clemente is not just a chapter in baseball history; it is a modern epic of a man who carried the dignity of an entire island on his shoulders and gave his life in the service of others.

 The Pride of Carolina